tedyeung/Python-/README.md

 #### Keys are unique within a dictionary while values may not be.
 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.
 #### example - my_dictionaries = {"Name": "Slavo", "age": 35, "nick_name": "Pop"}
 #### To access dictionary elements, you can use the familiar square brackets along with the key to obtain its value.
 Following is a simple example − print(my_dictionaries["name"])

+#### Dictionary values have no restrictions.
+They can be any arbitrary Python object, either standard objects or user-defined objects.
+However, same is not true for the keys.

+#### There are two important points to remember about dictionary keys :

+#### (a) More than one entry per key is not allowed.
+This means no duplicate key is allowed.
+When duplicate keys are encountered during assignment, the last assignment wins.

+#### (b) Keys must be immutable.
+This means you can use strings, numbers or tuples as dictionary keys but something like ['key'] is not allowed.
+Following is a simple